Web-learning/project-outline/README.md

-Idea Collector
+Idea Descriptor
 ==============

-Say you just had a new idea for a project you think would be cool.
+Say you want to explain a cool project.
-The script below will ask you some hard questions so that you can jot down your idea quickly.
+The script below will ask you some questions so that you can jot down your idea quickly.
 Don't worry about me stealing your ideas: everything is saved to ``localStorage``.